ProjectOpenSea/stream-js/README.md

 [![License][license-badge]][license-link]
 [![Docs][docs-badge]][docs-link]

-# OpenSea Stream API - JavaScript SDK
+# OpenSea Stream API - TypeScript SDK

-A Javascript SDK for receiving updates from the OpenSea Stream API - pushed over websockets.
+A TypeScript SDK for receiving updates from the OpenSea Stream API - pushed over websockets.
 We currently support the following event types on a per-collection basis:

 - item listed
 - item sold